scil/MtHamlMore/README.md

 * InlineSnipCaller : like InlinePlaceholder

-* uses : a team of snip files used by a haml file or a snip file. snip files used by a haml is configed by option 'uses', snip files by a snip file is configed by variable $__MtHamlSnip_uses when the snip file is parsed by the default parser "\MtHaml\Snip\Snip\SnipFileParser"
+* uses : a team of snip files used by a haml file or a snip file. snip files used by a haml is configed by option 'uses', snip files by a snip file is configed by variable $__MtHamlMore_uses when the snip file is parsed by the default parser "\MtHaml\More\Snip\SnipFileParser"

-* mixes : a team of snip files mixed with a snip file. they are configed by variable $__MtHamlSnip_mixes when the snip file is parsed by the default parser "\MtHaml\Snip\Snip\SnipFileParser"
+* mixes : a team of snip files mixed with a snip file. they are configed by variable $__MtHamlMore_mixes when the snip file is parsed by the default parser "\MtHaml\More\Snip\SnipFileParser"

 Precautions